What video player are most publishers using?

 A possible point of failure even if fallback is setup correctly:

-The only point of failure, in this case, would be if the 3rd party server does not return a response or returns an empty response for the lack of an ad.
+In this case, the only point of failure would be if the 3rd party server does not return a response or returns an empty response for the lack of an ad.

-In this case, the video player will wait for the timeout set, which once reached will initiate the content playback.
+In this case, the video player will wait for the timeout set, which, once reached, will initiate the content playback.
 The ads in the fallback will not have been even tried.

 There are two approaches to this:

-1. Test the latency in the response of the 3rd party ad server and avoid using ad servers/tags which take a lot of time to return a response, when there are no winning bids/ads.
+1. Test the latency in the response of the 3rd party ad server and avoid using ad servers/tags, which take a lot of time to return a response when there are no winning bids/ads.

 2. Set the player default timeout to a higher duration, depending on the average ad server response times of the tags trafficked into your ad server or from demand partners.

-Tips & Best practices for serving video ads via Google Ad Exchange (AdX)
+Best practices for serving video ads via Google Ad Exchange (AdX)

-• Autoplay non muted video ads are allowed to serve only if any of the following criteria are met:
+• Autoplay non-muted video ads are allowed to serve only if any of the following criteria are met:

 • Before the ad initiated playback, the user has interacted on your website.